 CCS | CO2 Migration | Reservoir Model Calibration

-The CCS project at In-Salah.
-InSAR measurements of surface ground deformation have revealed fluid flow associated with the geological storage of CO2.
+InSAR measurements of surface deformation have revealed fluid flow associated with the geological storage of CO2.
 The analysis of the double-lobed pattern in range change over the injection well KB-502 suggests the opening of a tensile feature.
-Vertical and horizontal surface displacement values have been used to model fault opening, providing a good match between predicted and observed data.
+Vertical and horizontal surface displacement values from InSAR have been used to model fault opening, providing a good match between predicted and observed data.

-Reservoir model calibration.
 According to the spatial distribution of deformation, it is possible to infer how CO2 plume propagation is oriented.
-Ground displacement measurements incorporated into subsurface models can also be used to calculate reservoir volume and permeability changes.
+Satellite displacement measurements incorporated into subsurface models can also be used to calculate reservoir volume and permeability changes.

-Active fault detection.
-InSAR displacement maps can highlight rapid changes in movement rates over large areas, correlating with fault structures, fracture systems and reservoir boundaries.
-Fault reactivation due to injection can be characterized and monitored through regular acquisitions of radar images.
+InSAR maps can highlight rapid changes in the movement rate over large areas, correlating with fault structures, fracture systems and reservoir boundaries.
+Fault reactivation due to injection can be characterized and monitored through systematic InSAR analyses.

-You can visit our oil and gas industry page here.
+You can also visit our oil and gas industry page here.